 Mixed Model (2011 – 2015) – Release location was not included in the model because of issues identified during exploratory data analysis within each year.
 We used a random effects structure that included random intercepts for both year and release group.
 After model selection of fixed effects, two predictors and their interaction were included in the final model: sex, annual sex ratio, and sex*annual sex ratio (Table 7).
+Males were estimated to have lower TLF than females and increasingly male-biased sex ratios reduced TLF in both sexes.
+Females were estimated to have higher fitness than males when the sex ratio was male biased, and males were estimated to have higher fitness that females when sex ratio was female biased.
 The effect of these predictors is presented on the response scale (TLF) in supplemental figure 2.

 Cohort replacement rates of salmon outplanted or reintroduced above Detroit Dam